 Clinical Career Training.
-This program is 112 hours long, comprised of 52 hours of classroom theory and 60 hours of clinical learning and has been approved by the NH Board of Nursing.
+This program is 112 hours long, comprised of 52 hours of classroom theory and 60 hours of clinical learning, and has been approved by the NH Board of Nursing.
 The class size is small, restricted to 6-8 students to provide individual attention and participation.
 A score of at least 75% is required on the pre-entrance exam.
 Tuition is $1,425 but CCT offers discounts and flexible payments.
 The price is inclusive of tuition, textbooks, liability insurance, and certification exam.
 For more information on the course’s fees check CCT’s website.

 Additional New Hampshire LNA resources